 See Treatment and Medication for more detail.

 Tsetse flies inhabit rural areas, living in the woodlands and thickets that dot the East African savannah.
 In central and West Africa, they live in the forests and vegetation along streams.
 Tsetse flies bite during daylight hours.
-Both male and female flies can transmit the infection, but, even in areas where African trypanosomiasis is endemic, only a very small percentage of flies are infected.
+Unlike other vector-borne diseases, both male and female flies can transmit the infection.
+Even in areas where African trypanosomiasis is endemic, only a very small percentage of flies are infected.
 Although the vast majority of infections are transmitted by the tsetse fly, other modes of transmission are possible.
 Occasionally, a pregnant woman can pass the infection to her unborn baby.
 In theory, the infection can also be transmitted via blood transfusion or sexual contact, but such cases have rarely been documented.

 In West African trypanosomiasis, the reservoirs of infection for these vectors are exclusively human.
 East African trypanosomiasis, however, is a zoonotic infection with animal vectors.
-African trypanosomiasis must be distinguished from American trypanosomiasis, which is caused by Trypanosoma cruzi and has different vectors, clinical manifestations, and therapies.
+African trypanosomiasis is very distinct from American trypanosomiasis, which is caused by Trypanosoma cruzi and has a different epidemiology, vectors, clinical manifestations, and therapies.

 The major epidemiological factor in African trypanosomiasis is contact between humans and tsetse flies.
 This interaction is influenced by an increasing tsetse fly density, changing feeding habits, and expanding human development into tsetse fly–infested areas.